Severe hunger threatens Africa during COVID-19 lockdowns | DW | 22.04.2020

 Price hikes, no farming or cattle grazing

-With 24,397 cases recorded in Africa as of April 21, the COVID-19 outbreak means an additional burden for many people, according to eight non-governmental organizations, including Oxfam.
+With 24,397 cases of COVID-19 recorded in Africa as of April 21, the outbreak means an additional burden for many people, according to a report by eight nongovernmental organizations, including Oxfam.

-"In Burkina Faso, for example, which is facing an unprecedented security crisis, more than 800,000 people are currently internally displaced and suffer from a lack of food supply," Oxfam's communication officer Claire Le Prive, tells DW's French Service.
+"In Burkina Faso, for example, which is facing an unprecedented security crisis, more than 800,000 people are currently internally displaced and suffer from a lack of food supply," Oxfam communications officer Claire Le Prive in Dakar, the capital of Senegal, said in a telephone interview.
 "The response today is not enough in the face of exploding needs.
 The coronavirus is worsening an already very difficult situation."

-According to Oxfam, food prices increased dramatically due to movement restrictions and border closures.
-In some countries, basic foodstuffs are often unavailable, despite government efforts.
-Farmers could also struggle in the new planning season to get good quality seeds and fertilizers.
+According to Oxfam, food prices have increased dramatically because of movement restrictions and border closures.
+In some countries, basic foodstuffs are often unavailable.
+Farmers could also struggle in the new planning season to get quality seeds and fertilizers.

+Nomadic herders are also restricted from reaching new grazing lands, according to the humanitarian organization.
+"Dairy producers claim to have lost 75% of their market due to lockdowns in certain cities," Le Prive said.
+"They will no longer be able to pay their employees and suppliers.
+Also, the possibility of taking animals to the drinking wells at night is no longer possible due to curfews.
+Suddenly, there are too many of them around the wells during the day causing conflict."

+A similar situation has been reported in Guinea, where businesses and hotel services have been forced to close and thousands of workers have been laid off.

 Read more: Cape Town — A tourist's paradise without tourists

-On Tuesday, The United Nations' food agency WFP released its annual Global Report on Food Crises, stating that "the number of people battling acute hunger is on the rise again".
-Although the research for the publication had been conducted before the outbreak began, the WFP says the pandemic "may push even more families and communities into deeper distress."
+In its annual Global Report on Food Crises, released Tuesday, the UN's World Food Program reports that "the number of people battling acute hunger is on the rise again."
+Although the research for the publication had been conducted before the outbreak began, the pandemic "may push even more families and communities into deeper distress," according to the WFP

-"300 thousand people could die a day over the next three months, if we do not get the funding, if we do not get to the people, who need food and other assistance now," Bettina Luescher, WFP spokesperson, tells DW.
+"Three hundred thousand people could die a day over the next three months if we do not get the funding, if we do not get to the people, who need food and other assistance now," WFP spokesperson Bettina Luescher said.

-According to the report, at least 20% of the African continent's 1.2 billion population are already undernourished.
+According to the report, at least 20% of the African continent's 1.2 billion people are already undernourished.
 This is the highest percentage in the world.
-Widespread poverty, reliance on imported food, and price hikes under the COVID-19 lockdowns may push many into severe hunger if African governments do not act quickly.
+Widespread poverty, price hikes under the COVID-19 lockdowns and reliance on imported food may push many into severe hunger if African governments do not act quickly.

-Also, millions of traders in the informal sector, which accounts for 85% of employment across the continent, were forced under new restrictions to stay home with no means of making ends meet.
+In addition, millions of people who work as traders in the informal sector, which accounts for 85% of employment across the continent, have been forced to stay home, with no means of making ends meet.

-In Kenya, desperate residents in the city's biggest slum Kibera rushed to a food distribution on Sunday by opposition leader Raila Odinga.
+In Kenya, desperate residents in the city's biggest slum, Kibera, rushed to a food distribution event organized on Sunday by opposition leader Raila Odinga.
 The stampede prompted the government to ban any direct donations.

-"Food is more important than corona," Kennedy Odede, whose charity, Shining Hope for Communities works in Kibera, tells the news agency Reuters.
-"The government must see how people are desperate – they will risk their life for food."
+"Food is more important than corona," Kennedy Odede, whose charity, Shining Hope for Communities, works in Kibera, told the news agency Reuters.
+"The government must see how people are desperate — they will risk their life for food."

-In South Africa, the government is distributing food to 54,000 people deemed vulnerable due to a nationwide lockdown.
+In South Africa, the government is distributing food to 54,000 people deemed vulnerable under the nationwide lockdown.

 Locusts rampage

-The humanitarian organizations also warn that a second wave of the ongoing desert locust in east and southern Africa could destroy food crops twenty times more than the previous one.
-Billions of eggs of the tiny creatures have already hatched and the juvenile animals could be more voracious than their parents.
+The humanitarian organizations also warn that a second wave of the ongoing desert locust plague in eastern and southern Africacould destroy 20 times as many food crops as the previous one had.
+Billions of eggs have already hatched, and juvenile locusts could prove more voracious than their parents.

-Read more: Next East Africa locust swarms airborne in 3 to 4 weeks, UN warns

-A flock of desert locust contains several million and on a single day could feed on the food of 2,500 people.
-In the first wave a few months ago, the locust plague left hundreds of thousands of hectares of arable and pasture land destroyed.
+A plague contains several million desert locusts, who, on a single day, could collectively feed on the food of 2,500 people.
+In the first wave, a few months ago, the locust plague left hundreds of thousands of hectares of arable and pasture land destroyed.

-Back in Nigeria, many are flouting the government's lockdown order and taking to the streets to sell small items or beg for food.
-"Since this morning I have not eaten, and if I cannot find anything to eat in the afternoon, I will have to beg in the evening, because I have to survive," Lagos resident, Benjamin Jeje, tells DW.
+Back in Nigeria, many are flouting government's lockdown order and taking to the streets to sell small items or beg for food.
+"Since this morning I have not eaten, and, if I cannot find anything to eat in the afternoon, I will have to beg in the evening, because I have to survive," said Lagos resident Benjamin Jeje.

-Many Nigerians have had run-ins with security personnel who are enforcing the nationwide lockdown, leading to nine deaths.
+Security personnel enforcing the nationwide lockdown have killed nine people.
 But this does not prevent Jeje from leaving his home to fend for his family.
-"I have to survive, we are running away from the virus, but lack of food must not kill us, we must not go hungry," Jeje says.
+"I have to survive," he said.
+"We are running away from the virus, but lack of food must not kill us: We must not go hungry."

-Sam Olukoya in Lagos, Nigeria and Karim Kamara in Conakry, Guinea contributed to this reporting.
+Sam Olukoya in Lagos, Nigeria, and Karim Kamara in Conakry, Guinea, contributed to this report.